Linaro/lava/doc/v2/device-integration.rst

 bootloader specifications, hardware support and anything you have done so far to automate the device.
 Sometimes, the supplied bootloader **must** be modified to allow automation.
-Some devices need electrical modifications or specialised hardware to be automated.
+Some devices need electrical modifications or specialized hardware to be automated.

 Integrating a new device type will involve some level of development work, the device type templates are more than configuration.
 Testing